Read our new Katie School Outreach Blog here!

 Through the Greenlight platform, ISU is able to send targeted messages to students who meet our recruitment parameters (e.g. grades, area of interest).
 Through its organizational network, College Greenlight has cultivated an incredibly diverse pool of students (nationally more than 70% of students are African-American or Hispanic/Latino).
 By using Greenlight’s student messaging features, ISU is able to generate new interest from students from underrepresented communities.
 College Greenlight also helps connect ISU’s recruitment team to college access organizations/CBOs who can become pipelines of diverse students.
 More and more colleges across the country are seeing CBOs as sources of diverse talent and looking to establish partnerships with these organizations to recruit high-achieving underrepresented students who will be successful on campus.
 In 2016, ISU hosted a very successful “Diversity in Insurance” event, which was attended by several organizations from College Greenlight’s CBO community.

 The Katie School partners with InVEST, a grassroots program that teams educators with representatives from the insurance industry to provide exposure for insurance career opportunities, to host students of underrepresented groups in higher education from various Chicago area high schools for an annual Illinois State University campus visit.
-Most recently, students from Ace Technical Charter High School, South Shore International College Prep, and Thornton Township High School visited on March 15, 2016.
+Most recently, students from Chicago Vocational and Thornton Township High School visited on April 27, 2017.

 The students spent the day experiencing college life and getting an invaluable opportunity to network with insurance students and professionals.
 They ate lunch with current Katie School students and heard testimonials on the benefits of pursuing a degree in insurance.
+Additionally, an independent insurance agent answered questions on the difference between independent and captive agents and discussed the opportunities in sales.
 After stopping for a quick photo op with Reggie Redbird, the students toured the ISU quad including the State Farm Hall of Business.
 Finally, representatives from COUNTRY Financial of various backgrounds chatted with students on the wide breadth of career opportunities available in the insurance industry.

 "Before the ISU/Katie School presentation I knew I wanted to be in the insurance field but I wasn't sure what profession I would like to take on.
 For 6 weeks I've been learning about future job careers but insurance grabbed my attention.
 I started to look into insurance more and more but the Katie School Insurance presentation sealed the deal.
 The most fascinating part was the Country Companies Insurance presentation.
 When the underwriter came to my table I knew that's what I wanted to be.
 Katie School's presentation opened my eyes to opportunities that wouldn't have fallen in my lap.
 I hope my peers, younger siblings, and future children will have this opportunity to interact with Katie School."